Help/security

 confirmed_malicious

-File hash matches a known malware sample in PowerSEC's signature database OR multiple sites have flagged this hash.
+File hash matches a known malware sample in PowerSEC's signature database.
 Recommended action: quarantine, restore from a clean backup, and investigate how the file got there.

 Common malware families